BRUISING AFTER FILLER INJECTIONS

 What to think about

 If you have simplex outbreaks or herpes, dermal filler injection may set off a flare-up.
-Also, If you have herpes, your doctor will ask you to take an antiviral drug before the procedure.
+Also, If you have herpes, your doctor (or injection certified pharmacists) will ask you to take an antiviral drug before the procedure.
 Each injection costs hundreds of dollars and it depends on the filler type.
 Speak to your doctor about the costs and the number of injections you need.